Distribution Of Swine Flu Vaccine Faces Challenges

 ROBERT SMITH: In New York City, people will line up for anything that seems scarce: tickets to the musical "Wicked," the raved about hamburgers at something called the Shake Shack.
 But Dr. Jane Zucker, of the New York City Department of Health says, so far despite the rarity of the swine flu vaccine, New Yorkers aren't mobbing the clinics.

-Dr. JANE ZUCKER (Assistant Commissioner, Bureau of Immunization, New York City Department of Health): So far people are calm, and I thank them for that.
+JANE ZUCKER: So far people are calm, and I thank them for that.

 SMITH: Good thing too.
 The city of New York has received 68,000 doses so far.
 To put that in perspective, that would barely vaccinate the people who attended Bruce Springsteen show last night at Giants Stadium.
 So, Zucker says, so far they haven't advertised the availability of the vaccine and only sent out a few hundred doses each to doctors who requested it.